nyashad/all-in-one-site-migration/README.md

 If you want to download All in One WP Migration latest version, then please visit plugin [official link here](https://wordpress.org/plugins/all-in-one-wp-migration/).

-This is a Old verion of All in One WP Migration with custom file size limit.
-Using this version, you can restored any size of the backup without any issues.
+This is a Old version of All in One WP Migration with custom file size limit.
+Using this version, you can restore any size less than 10 GB